(Pictured: Young Robert & Marcus Harris)

 To honor Robert and his invaluable contributions to society, the Marcus Harris Foundation has created the Robert B. Harris Memorial Scholarship Program.
 To be considered a Robert B. Harris Scholar, applicants must demonstrate a strong commitment to community service, as well as be leaders for positive change in the lives of those around them.

-We're proud to announce the inaugural 2018-2019 Robert B. Harris Scholars are Jaylen Davis, of Durham, NC, and Domenica Pusic, of Raleigh, NC!
-Of the dozens of applicants we've reviewed, Jaylen and Domenica exemplify all the qualities the Robert B. Harris Memorial Scholarship Program represents.
+We're proud to have Jaylen Davis, of Durham, NC, Domenica Pusic, of Raleigh, NC, and Megan Castillo, of Inglewood, CA, as our current Robert B. Harris Scholars!
+Each of them exemplifies all the qualities the Robert B. Harris Memorial Scholarship Program represents.

 Learn more about these talented young leaders below.

 JAYLEN DAVIS is from Durham, NC, and very excited to be a student at the University of North Carolina at Charlotte, Class of 2022.
 To prepare himself for college, Jaylen started his post-secondary experience early in the summer of 2018, which gave him a 3.5 GPA boost towards the fall semester of his freshman year.
 His major is computer science, with a concentration in cyber security.

 After Jaylen graduates, he plans to secure an internship on UNCC's campus with the app developers who made the app for the school, further honing his craft as he works toward ultimately owning his own cyber security firm.

 DOMENICA PUSIC is a transplanted New Yorker, having moved to Raleigh, NC, at the age of seven.
 She has a deep appreciation for the arts, including music (both classical and modern), various styles of dance, and literature.
 She also plays the euphonium and has been a dancer for ten years.